Changissnz/goals/README.md

 beyond a reasonable doubt, and
 those that do not support the
 security apparatus, in turn
-deeming the apparatus a security
+deeming the apparatus an insecurity
 apparatus.
 In this dichotomization,
 the first category are those that
 are "served" by the security apparatus,